Fear of a Brown Planet: Comedy style and reception

 Rahman and Hussain write together and perform as a tag-team.
 Their show splits into two sets, each performing alone before handing over to the other.

 Each is introduced by a video-montage poking mild fun at political idiocies.
 Their style is orthodox standup, distinguished by the quality and novelty of the material.
-Rahman is cheerful and upbeat while Hussain is sly, laconic and wry sardonic.
+Guardian journalist Brian Logan described Rahman's comedy style as cheerful and upbeat, while describing Hussain's style as sly, laconic and wry sardonic.
 Hussain is energetic, using an assortment of accents and playful movements whilst Rahman proves black comedy delivered when standing still can be effective.

 Majority of Rahman's material are things that have happened to him and about the community.
 Hussain's jokes are about himself, his family and his community.